Rise in children 'farmed out' to care homes

 Government reforms in 2012 pledged to cut down "out-of-borough placements" to help combat child sexual exploitation.

-Labour MP Ann Coffey will use a Commons debate later to say a "sent-away generation" is in danger of falling prey to paedophiles and drugs gangs.
+Labour MP Ann Coffey used a Commons debate to say a "sent-away generation" is in danger of falling prey to paedophiles and drugs gangs.

 The government said placements "should meet the needs of children".